 Indicator Report - Drug Overdose and Poisoning Incidents

-Why Is This Important?In 2002 the age-adjusted rate of poisoning deaths (15.5 per 100,000 population) surpassed the rate of motor vehicle crash (MVC) deaths (13.5 per 100,000 population) in Utah.
+Why Is This Important?In 2002 the age-adjusted rate of drug poisoning deaths (14.0 per 100,000 population) surpassed the rate of motor vehicle crash (MVC) deaths (13.5 per 100,000 population) in Utah.
 Until this time, motor vehicle crashes had been responsible for more lives lost than any other cause of injury.
-By 2012, the age-adjusted death rate from poisonings (25.5 per 100,000 population) was more than three times as high as it was from MVC deaths (7.7 per 100,000 population).
-Drugs, and in particular prescription pain medications, are responsible for many of the poisoning deaths in Utah.
+By 2013, the age-adjusted death rate from drug poisonings (21.7 per 100,000 population) was more than three times as high as it was from MVC deaths (7.1 per 100,000 population).
+Prescription pain medications are responsible for many of the drug poisoning deaths in Utah.

 How We Calculated the Rates